-We will be limiting the number of amplified Sound Camp.
+We will be limiting the number of amplified sound camps to 3 or 4.
 Other camps may use amplified sound, however the decibel limit for these will be much lower.
 These camps must still register their sound system, but decibel limits for these camps will be set at the event.

-- Camps or individuals planning to bring amplified sound to the event must designate a Sound Sponsor for their amplified sound system.
+- Camps or individuals planning to bring amplified sound to Afterburn must designate a Sound Sponsor for their amplified sound system.

 - The Sound Sponsor designates up to four additional people to act in his or her stead at the event.
 These should be individuals that the Sound Sponsor trusts since it is the Sound Sponsor who is ultimately responsible for how the sound system is operated.